Associates double their impact through United Way campaign

-“This firm has such a deep history of giving – a tradition started by Tom and his father, Bob – and it is a real cultural force here today,” Paul said.
-“With their generosity and volunteerism, our advisors and associates set an example for community-minded leadership.”
+“This firm has such a deep history of giving – a tradition started by Tom and his father, Bob – and it is a real cultural force here today,” Chair and CEO Paul Reilly said.
+“With their generosity and volunteerism, our advisors and associates continue to set an example for community-minded leadership.”

-A major lesson Raymond James Founder Bob James taught his son was that you can’t have a thriving business without thriving communities.
-Doing your part isn’t just the right thing to do, it’s the smart thing to do.
+A key lesson Raymond James Founder Bob James taught his son was that thriving businesses can’t exist without thriving communities – so giving back isn’t just the right thing to do, it’s the smart thing to do.

 “My father would always say it’s all about people, it’s about all the people,” Tom said.
 “I can tell you that makes such a big difference, and engaging in the community is an important element that has made us successful.
 I’m very proud, that all over the United States now, in every city we live and work, we take that idea very seriously.”